Middle School

 Leadership

 Stone Ridge is committed to developing student leaders.
 As our girls grow and mature, increased leadership opportunities are available to them.
-Our Middle School has a robust student council, and girls may choose to run for a variety of elected offices.
-Students may also choose to serve as Ambassadors with our admissions office, welcoming prospective students and families to campus.
-Additionally, students may choose to participate in clubs reflecting their interests; many club activities offer opportunities for leadership and growth.
+Our Middle School has a robust Student Council, and girls may choose to run for a variety of elected offices, including President, Vice President, Secretary/Treasurer, Social Action Chair, Diversity and Belonging Chair, Sustainability Chair, Campus Ministry Chair, and Blue/Gold Captains.
+In addition, each Advisory elects a Representative to bring ideas to the Student Council level.
+Students may also choose to serve as Ambassadors with our Admissions Office, welcoming prospective students and families to campus, or apply to become a member of our Campus Ministry Team, partaking in the planning and orchestration of Masses and prayer services.
 All of these possibilities allow girls to discover and develop new interests, and to grow their self-confidence.

 Advisory

-The Middle School advisory program is designed to facilitate interaction among the students and faculty.
+Rooted in the standards of CASEL (Collaborative for Academic, Social, and Emotional Learning) and Developmental Designs, the Middle School advisory program is designed to facilitate interaction among the students and faculty.
 Each year, students are placed in an advisory group of 8-12 classmates and one faculty member.
-This advisory meets regularly to discuss school issues, develop peer relationships, build community and plan activities.
-The advisor also functions as the primary liaison between school and home, in an effort to ensure clear communication and to foster a shared commitment to the student’s success and well-being.
+This advisory meets regularly to discuss school issues, develop peer relationships, build community, cultivate agency and independence in their learning, and plan activities.
+Commitment to the student's success, the advisor also functions as the primary liaison between the school and home during the Middle School years.